 Iren Høyland Löhr, Department of medical microbiology, Stavanger University Hospital, iren.hoyland.lohr@sus.no

 The most common testing method for SARS-CoV-2 is RT-PCR analysis of nasopharyngeal and/or throat swab samples.
-Testing capacity is highly limited due to lack of equipment and needed testing reagents in most countries.
-Consequently some laboratories have tested/applied pooling techniques to increase the number of patients/persons tested with the available number of tests [1,2].
+In most countries, testing capacity is highly limited due to lack of equipment and necessary testing reagents.
+Consequently, some laboratories have explored pooling techniques to increase the number of individuals tested with the available number of tests [1,2].
 At Stavanger University Hospital we have operationally verified the possibility of pooling eight samples with maintained diagnostic sensitivity.
-We would like to draw the attention to two, maybe less obvious, opportunities enabled by pooling of up to 32 or even more samples that appears to be possible using the PCR protocol recommended by WHO for SARS-CoV-2 detection.
+We would like to draw the attention to two, maybe less obvious, opportunities enabled by pooling of up to 32 or even more samples that appear to be possible within the PCR protocol recommended by WHO for SARS-CoV-2 detection.

-Prevalence measurement with minimal number of PCR tests
+SARS-CoV-2 prevalence measurement with minimal number of PCR tests

-Determination of the prevalence of SARS-CoV-2 in the population is of high interest for a number of reasons.
-For instance, the “true” prevalence is a crucial input to epidemiologic modelling, and for monitoring the effect of (changes to) social distancing and other measures to mitigate or suppress spread of SARS-CoV-2 [3].
-By single step pooled analysis the number of PCR analysis needed to be performed is reduced by a factor equal to the number of samples in each pool.
-An estimate of the prevalence can be obtained based on the proportion of positive pools.
-For this prevalence estimation it is not necessary to perform further analysis on positive pools to identify the exact number of positive samples in the particular pool.
+Determination of the prevalence of SARS-CoV-2 in the population is of high importance for a number of reasons.
+For instance, the “true” prevalence is a crucial input to epidemiologic modelling, and for monitoring the effect of social distancing and other measures to suppress spread of SARS-CoV-2 [3].
+By single-step pooled analysis, the number of PCR analyses necessary is reduced by a factor equal to the number of samples in each pool.
+An estimate of the prevalence can be calculated from the proportion of positive pools; it is not necessary to identify the exact number of positive samples in each pool.
 The technique is well described in the literature [4] and corrects for the possibility that there is more than one positive sample in each positive pool.
-To further reduce the number of required PCR analyses a higher degree of pooling can be employed, where the reduced sensitivity would be considered unacceptable for diagnostic purposes.
-For prevalence estimation the reduced sensitivity is however straightforward to correct for, as long as it is known.
+To further reduce the number of required PCR analyses, a higher degree of pooling can be employed, even if the corresponding reduction in sensitivity would be considered unacceptable for diagnostic purposes.
+For prevalence estimation the reduced sensitivity is, however, straightforward to correct for, as long as it is known.
 Yelin et al. [1] have indicated that with pooling of 32 samples the sensitivity is 90% (10% false negative rate), relative to that of single sample analysis.
-With this degree of pooling it would take 200 PCR tests to estimate the prevalence from a dataset of 6400 samples.
+With this degree of pooling it would take 200 PCR tests to estimate the prevalence from a dataset of 6400 individual samples.
 Figure x an y indicate the 90% confidence intervals for the prevalence for sample sizes 1000-5000(?) and for prevalences of 0.00x and 0.001.

 Ett par figurer fra simuleringane